liquity/bold/README.md

 ### Batch interest managers

 A Trove owner may set a batch manager at any point after opening.
 They must choose a registered batch manager.
+The Trove owner may remove the Trove from the batch at any time.

 A batch manager controls the interest rate of Troves under their management, in a predefined range chosen when they register.
 This range may not be changed after registering, enabling borrowers to know in advance the min and max interest rates the manager could set.